hapax/hapax.github.io/research.md

   (2018).
 There is a (sort of) practical quantum algorithm for extracting information from a black hole.
 UBC strings group meeting on [Kitaev and Yoshida (2017)](https://arxiv.org/pdf/1710.03363.pdf).
 - [*Safely falling into black holes*](assets/uncomplexity.md)
   (2017).
-If black holes can be simulated on quantum computers, the amount of useful computation left equals the volume of "safe" spacetime left to jump into.
+Thinking of black holes as quantum computers, the amount of useful computation left equals the volume of "safe" spacetime left to jump into.
 UBC strings group presentation on [Zhao (2017)](https://arxiv.org/pdf/1711.03125.pdf).
 - [*Inflation*]({{ hapax.github.io
   }}/assets/inflation-notes.pdf) (2016).
-Notes on early universe cosmology for an advanced student seminar at the University of Melbourne.
+Notes on early universe
+  cosmology for a student seminar at the University of Melbourne.

 [//]: # - [*Modular inclusions and wormholes*]({{hapax.github.io }}/assets/modular.pdf) (2019).
 UBC strings group meeting.
 [//]: # Final project for string theory course at UBC.